xfalcons/blog/source/_posts/2019-11-08-OpenResty-as-redirect-server-for-logging-sent-to-Kafka.md

                 local bp = producer:new(broker_list, { producer_type = "async" })

                 -- The second parameter of send method is to control kafka routing.
-                -- When it's nill, it will write message to same partition -- With designated key，it will write message to hash of key of partition local ok, err = bp:send(topic, nil, params_message)
+                -- When it is nill, it will write message to same partition -- With designated key，it will write message to hash of key of partition local ok, err = bp:send(topic, nil, params_message)